Terrifier 2: Marketing

 A teaser trailer for Terrifier 2 was released on July 24, 2020.
 MovieWeb's Jeremy Dick commented on the teaser, stating that "the teaser is pretty exciting to watch for anyone who enjoyed the first movie."

 It was also announced that a three-issue limited release comic book series would be issued prior to the film's release.

 Special effects

-The film has gained significant media coverage because of the gore effects, particularly for the notorious "Bedroom Scene," depicting the lengthy murder of the supporting character Allie (Casey Hartnett).
-Leone has stated it was the most challenging and technical scene to film out of the entire production—three minutes depicting mutilation.
+The film gained significant media coverage for its gore effects, particularly in the notorious "Bedroom Scene", depicting the lengthy murder of the supporting character Allie (Casey Hartnett).
+Leone stated that it was the most challenging and technical scene to film out of the entire production—three minutes depicting mutilation.
 Leone had to create a life-size replica puppet of Hartnett that could work as an animatronic.
 He stated, "I had people under the bed with rods going through it into her limbs and behind the wall operating her head.
 I put some rubber gloves in her chest with tubing to have her breathe."
 Leone digitally added Hartnett's eye onto the puppet when Allie awakens to her mother.